Charles A. Sprague: Term as governor

 As pressure built towards the start of World War II, Sprague attempted to moderate opinions and attitudes towards Japanese people.
 The 1942 gubernatorial campaign began as Pearl Harbor was bombed.
-On the day of the bombing he commanded Japanese Issei to remain at home and called on Oregonians to not harass the Japanese-Americans (including the Issei).
+On the day of the bombing he commanded Japanese Issei to remain at home and called on Oregonians not to harass the Japanese-Americans (including the Issei).
 Sprague continued to defend the Japanese until fellow Republican (and current Secretary of State) Earl Snell entered the primary.
 Sprague moved rightward, but by mid-February he "urge[d] further and prompt action to remove this menace and recommend internment."
 Days later President Roosevelt signed Executive Order 9066 to force internment.
 Sprague didn't include his opinions or political stands on the issue in his campaign, and it wasn't reported on in the news.

 In any case, Sprague lost the primary to Snell, who went on to be elected Governor.
 Sprague felt a deep sense of loss, and later regretted his change of opinion against the Japanese Americans.
 He supported the return of Japanese American evacuees and the restoration of their property in December 1944, defended them in meetings, and even received an imperial decoration from Hirohito "for distinguished service in Japanese affairs" shortly before his death.

 In 1944 Sprague attempted to run for a US Senate seat in 1944, but lost in the Republican primary to Guy Cordon, who was elected.